FaceAssure On-Browser | Getting Started

 • Bearing in mind the EU regulations for parental consent, 16 is a good buffer age to determine whether a given user can ask for verified parental consent.

 • 25 comes from the Challenge-25, where businesses are obliged to check for an ID for stronger age verification if the user appears to be below the age of 25.
-This restriction is regardless of the observed accuracy numbers of the system that might permit a lower age gate such as 21.

 User Experience with QR Codes